TI-99/4A: Games

 Roughly 100 games were published for the TI-99/4A, with most published by Texas Instruments.
 Some of the games released only for the 99/4A are Parsec, Alpiner, Tombstone City: 21st Century, Tunnels of Doom, and The Attack.
 TI Invaders and Car Wars are TI's renditions of Space Invaders and Head On respectively.
 Munch Man is similar to Pac-Man, but the title character fills the maze with a pattern rather than emptying it of dots.

-Tigervision offered a solution to the memory limitation of the standard cartridge slot in the form of a 24kB memory expansion cartridge that attached to the side expansion interface, emulating an expansion device.
+The Adventure International text adventures require the Adventure Command Module cartridge.
+Tigervision offered a solution to the memory limitation of the standard cartridge slot in the form of a 24 KB memory expansion cartridge that attached to the side expansion interface, emulating an expansion device.
 This allowed the company to implement a larger game completely in machine code, which was used for Espial and Miner 2049er.
 Exceltec also released two similar side cartridges: Arcturus and Killer Caterpillar.

 The media criticized the computer's game library as mediocre.
 TI not only discouraged third-party development, including games, but it also failed to license popular arcade games like Zaxxon and Frogger.